Jeriooo/Analytics-Jeremie_Verodoodt/README.md

 # Aura_Analytics***
->> Allowing business owners to take control of their enterprise by making confident well informed decisions.
+ *Allowing business owners to take control of their enterprise by making confident well informed decisions

 Portfolio of service offerings